Packed Lunch Ideas

 Some of the above examples fall into 2 brackets (e.g salmon is a lean protein and also contain omega 3 fatty acid), so you get good food value from it.

 To avoid the last minute lunch rush on a Sunday evening or Monday morning, a trip to the vegetable market or grocery shop is required every week.
-Buy fresh ingredients once or twice a week and store cupboard staples when needed.
+Buy fresh ingredients once or twice a week and shop for store cupboard staples every few weeks.

 If children are involved in lunch making, they will be more likely to eat it.
 They usually like vegetables, meat or cheese cut into strips.
 Fun sized sweet peppers are very popular.
 A portion of hummus is a good choice for dipping veg into.
 It contains protein, fiber, minerals and vitamin C from the lemon juice in it.
 If you buy hummus and it is a little too firm, add a little olive oil and lemon juice (vitamin C) to it.